This is the Birkenhead News weekly round-up of police news in and around Wirral during the previous seven days.

 Can you help trace the next-of-kin of a person from Wirral who has passed away?

-Liverpool and Wirral Coroner’s office is appealing for help to find the next-of-kin of a Wirral man who has sadly died.
+Liverpool and Wirral Coroner’s Office is appealing for help to find the next of kin of a 55-year-old man who has sadly died.

 Some images and information used with kind permission from Wirral Police/Merseyside Police.